royweb3dev/FSWeb3/01-Web-Foundations/Week1-HTML-CSS-Git/Day01-Training-Setup/README.md

-# Day 01: Bootcamp Setup & Git Discipline
+# Day 01: Training Setup & Git Discipline

 ## Objectives

 - Install and configure essential tools: VS Code, Git.
 - Understand and practice the basic Git cycle (`init`, `add`, `commit`).
-- Initialize the bootcamp project directory with a standard structure.
+- Initialize the Training project directory with a standard structure.
 - Apply Conventional Commits as the standard for writing commit messages.
 - Connect the local repository to a GitHub account.